What is “CPU usage”?

 - If your site isn’t on a 2.40 GHz Intel Xeon E5-2630v3 processor, adjust the number to match what it would have been (this makes sure the numbers are the same for all sites, even across servers of slightly different speeds);

 - Divide the total by the number of seconds in the day and multiply it by 100 to get the day’s CPU units;

-- Convert that to a percent and round down to the next whole number.
+- Take the average (mean) of the rest and round down to the next whole number.
 That’s how many CPU units you used.

-So imagine that you install WordPress, which is a script that uses the full power of a CPU for about .016 seconds each time it runs (adding plugins and themes makes it use more resources, but we’re considering the simplest case).
+So let’s say you install WordPress, which is a script that uses the full power of a CPU for about .016 seconds each time it runs (adding plugins and themes makes it use more resources, but we’re considering the simplest case).

 We round that number down and calculate that you used 3 CPU units in February.

 As you can see, even a busy site doesn’t use much CPU power compared to the amount we include.
 And in most cases, a small amount of effort to improve the efficiency of your scripts can make things much better; for example, it’s possible to tweak WordPress to handle hundreds of thousands of page views every day, even with a reasonable amount of plugins installed, and still use less than 10 CPU units.